 Derelict Crab Pot Removal and Prevention in Southern New Jersey

-Stockton University and the NOAA Marine Debris Program are teaming up to remove derelict crab pots from coastal bays in Southern New Jersey.
-As part of this project, Stockton is also educating and training crabbers on how to prevent trap loss and use low-cost sonar to locate and recover lost pots during the crabbing season.
+Stockton University and the NOAA Marine Debris Program teamed up to remove derelict crab pots from coastal bays in Southern New Jersey.
+As part of this project, Stockton also educated and trained crabbers on how to prevent trap loss and use low-cost sonar to locate and recover lost pots during the crabbing season.

 Type of Project: Community-based Marine Debris Removal Grant

 With the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant and in partnership with local crabbers, Stockton University helped to restore 11,030 acres of coastal bay habitats by removing over 1,000 derelict crab pots from ten coastal bays.
 Stockton University also focused on education and outreach efforts, in part through partnership with the WeCrab project led by Rutgers University and supported by a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant.